zufardhiyaulhaq/hyperledger-fabric-the-hard-way/docs/07-setup-channel.md

 # Setup channel
-Here is the tricky part, to setup a channel, we need to generate channel genesis block.
+To setup a channel, we need to generate channel genesis block.
 To generate this channel genesis block, we need to get this configuration for all organizations:
 - Enrollment Root CA certificate
 - Enrollment Intermediate CA certificate
 - TLS Root CA certificate